OICR/softeng-blog/_posts/chang_wang/2017-01-03-Legacy-Build-Tool-Migration.md

   - Add it to `index.html` and via a `script` tag, with a filepath relative to the index.html
   - Add the karma config, with a filepath relative to the karma config

-Doesn't seem like a big deal, but sticking it in an existing file is relatively much more frictionless, and that's probably how we ended up with so many files with ~1000 lines of code.
+Doesn't seem like a big deal, but sticking it in an existing file is frictionless, and that's probably how we ended up with so many files with ~1000 lines of code.

 Having several Angular services or controllers that are each a few hundred lines long all in a `controllers.js`/`services.js`/`directives.js` file makes maintenence work very painful.
 You have to keep scrolling up and down to reference other things in the same service/controller/directive, but scroll too far and you'll end up in a separate service/controller/directive that has nothing to do with what you're working on.